 Here are some of the most common ailments:

 - The common cold.
 On average, children catch between 6 and 8 colds per year.
 The best way to avoid them is to teach kids to wash their hands and avoid touching their nose and eyes.
-Also, have your child bring her own package of tissues to school to avoid touching the germy classroom box.
+Also, have your child bring their own package of tissues to school to avoid touching the germy classroom box.

 - Pink eye (conjunctivitis).
 This highly contagious eye infection causes the clear lining of the eyeball to become inflamed, red, itchy and sticky.
 Pink eye is often caused by a viral infection, which heals on its own within a few days.
 Sometimes, it’s caused by a bacterial infection, which can be treated with antibiotic eye drops prescribed by your doctor.
-Teach your child to avoid touching his eyes and to wash his hands frequently.
+Teach your child to avoid touching their eyes and to wash their hands frequently.

 - Strep throat.
 Caused by Group A Streptococcus bacteria, this is the most common bacterial throat infection.
 Symptoms usually start within 2-5 days after exposure and might include a severe sore throat, fever, red throat with white patches, chills, aches and pains, fatigue and rash.
 Your child’s doctor can take a swab sample of the throat and do a rapid culture in their office.
 If the culture is positive, they’ll prescribe antibiotics and your child can usually go back to school within a couple of days.

 - Hand, foot and mouth disease.
 This is a common viral illness that usually affects infants and children younger than 5 years old.
 Symptoms include fever, blister-like sores in the mouth and a skin rash.
 There’s no specific treatment for this virus, which clears up on its own within a week or two.
 The best way to prevent catching it is with frequent, thorough hand washing.
-And be sure to keep your child home from school until her symptoms are all clear.
+And be sure to keep your child home from school until all symptoms are clear.

 - The flu.
 Influenza is a contagious viral respiratory infection that causes mild to severe symptoms and in rare cases, can even cause death.
 Symptoms include fever, cough, sore throat, runny nose, body aches and pains, extreme fatigue, severe headache and, in some (but not most) cases, vomiting and diarrhea.
 The best way to avoid getting the flu is with an annual flu vaccine.
 If your child comes home with a bug, check in with your doctor and keep them home until they are no longer contagious.